pinecone-io/VSB/README.md

 ```
 #### Designing a throughput experiment

-Throughput experiments are typically trying to answer one of three questions:
+Throughput experiments are typically trying to answer one of two questions:

 1. Can the system handle the expected production workload?
 1. How far can the system scale within acceptable latency bounds?